danielharrell/does_music_move/does_music_move.md

 nothing *in* the music to tell us so, even if there is *an account* of the music to tell us so.
-And again, this is because we hear music as music only by inhabiting it, beyond the point of any account of it.
+And again, this is because we hear music as music only by inhabiting it, past the point of any account we might give of it.

 This sort of answer, then, points to perhaps the most decisive, if negative, feature of our inhabitance of the world.
-There is nothing, as a consequence, that we might encounter in the world---motion, for example---to tell us the encounter is illusory.
-For if there were, then we wouldn't be having the encounter.
-So for all we know, at least from within the world, we might well be dreaming.
-Our sense that this is indeed the world might argue against it, which is to say, our sense that we are surrounded by beings rather than seemings, and encounter these beings from a being rather than seeming of our own.
-But this sense can never be decisive.
-To not know we are dreaming the world we inhabit, seems to be the burden of inhabiting it.
+There is nothing we might encounter in the world---motion, for example---to tell us the encounter is illusory.
+And if there were, then we wouldn't be having the encounter.
+So for all we know, at least from within the world, we might be dreaming.
+Arguing against this prospect, to be sure, is our sense that this is indeed the world, which is to say, our sense that we are surrounded by beings rather than seemings, and encounter these beings from a being rather than seeming of our own.
+But this sense, it appears, can never be decisive.
+For the cost of inhabiting the world, on this argument, is to be past the point of knowing whether this inhabitance is but a dream.

-And this, then, is what I take to be the importance of the problem with our talking as if music moved.
+This, then, is what I take to be the importance of the problem with our talking as if music moved.
 For it illustrates a more general problem, with our talking as if anything moved.
 Talking that way fails to distinguish our experience of the world from a dream, in which nothing we experience really happens.

-And one index of the problem's importance, as well as one solution to the problem, is how we talk when *explaining* the world we experience.
-For we then talk as if our inhabitance of the world may indeed be only a dream, that there is no waking up from.
-Or to put this Cartesian legacy of scientific discourse in a different way: the terms in which we explain the world, as a matter of observation, are not the terms, and indeed may never be the terms, in which we encounter the world, as a matter of inhabitance.
+And one measure of the problem's importance, as well as one solution to it in effect, is is found in how we talk when *explaining* the world we experience.
+For then we talk as if our inhabitance of the world is indeed only a dream, of a kind there is no waking up from.
+Or to put this Cartesian legacy of scientific discourse a different way: the terms in which we explain the world, as a matter of observation, are not the terms in which we encounter the world, as a matter of inhabitance---and in many cases could *never* be the terms of such an encounter, such as in quantum mechanics.
 Yet we take this discrepancy as a sign that something has been explained rather than erased.
 This is why we look for an explanation of our encounter with music, for example, not in Beethoven's *Eroica*, but rather in the physicist's account of wave phenomena, or the neuroscientist's account of brain patterns, or the biologist's account of evolutionary adaptations, or even the Nietzschean's account of a sickness in the soul.
-We credit these accounts as explanations of our encounter with music, despite the fact that we could never encounter music as music in such terms, because we find nothing self-justifying in the encounter itself: it may well be only a dream.
+We credit these accounts as attempts to explain our encounter with music, despite the fact that we could never encounter music as music in such terms, because we find nothing self-justifying in the encounter itself: it may well be only a dream.

-#### Conclusion
+***

-There is, however, a different solution to the problem, and I wish to conclude my lecture by presenting this solution in brief.
+There is, however, a different solution to the problem.
+And I wish to conclude my lecture by presenting this solution in brief.
 We might call it Heideggerian to distinguish it from the
 Cartesian solution just mentioned.
-In this second solution to the problem, the lack of proof that our inhabitance of the world is real, is in fact all the proof for it that we need.
-There is nothing to tell us we might dreaming, because we aren't.
+In this second solution to the problem, not having a proof that our inhabitance of the world is real, is in fact all the proof for it that we need.
+There is nothing to tell us we might dreaming, true; but this is because we aren't.

 This solution already sounds unpromising.
-After all, there is nothing in a dream to tell us we are dreaming, but we are.
-On this solution, however, it turns out we aren't.
-Any space of inhabitance is real, on this account, precisely because it can be inhabited.
+After all, there is nothing in *a dream* to tell us we are dreaming, but we are.
+On this solution, however, it turns out we aren't, at least as a matter of inhabitance.
+For any space of inhabitance is real, on this account, precisely because it can be inhabited.
 And this means that we are *always* surrounded by beings, and always encounter them from a being of our own, whether we find ourselves in a dream, or in a symphony, or in the world that contains these smaller spaces of inhabitance.
-And the reason we were initially misled into thinking otherwise, on the grounds that these smaller spaces are contained in a larger space that proves their own totality to be illusory, is that we conceived any space of inhabitance to be, indeed, in space.
-But on this solution, it is only a space of observation that lies in space; any space of inhabitance rather lies in time.
+True, we have reason to think otherwise, again on the grounds that these smaller spaces are contained in a larger space that proves their own totality to be illusory.
+But this assumes that any space of inhabitance lies, indeed, in space.
+Yet on this solution, it is only a space of observation that lies in space.
+Any space of inhabitance rather lies in time.

 Perhaps this solution now sounds even more unpromising.
-For how can there be any room in time for a space of inhabitance, when the only part of time that ever exists is the right now, which seems to lie between the no-longer and not-yet at the size of mere point?
-But this very fact about time's evanescence turns the seeming illusion of movement in music and motion more generally into an object of wonder and astonishment.
-For according to our earlier analysis, this movement and motion are what they are, only in time.
-But if time only exists at a point, then how could we encounter this movement and motion at all---even in the form of an illusion?
+For how can there be any room in time for a space of inhabitance, when the only part of time that ever exists is 'the right now', that instant of time lying between the no-longer and not-yet at the seeming size of a mere point?
+Still, this very fact about time's evanescence turns the seeming illusions of movement in music and motion more generally into objects of wonder if not astonishment.
+For according to our earlier analysis, motion is what it is, only in time.
+But if time exists only at a point, then how could we ever encounter a temporal whole like motion---even in the form of an illusion?
 How could we even dream that we hear the rise and fall of a melody, or see the rise and fall of our hand in following it?

-It in offering an answer to this question---and a very simple answer to this question---that the solution starts to look more promising.
+It is in offering an answer to this question that the solution starts to look more promising.
 And the answer is this.
 The right now may be no larger than a point.
 But this is still room enough to establish a space of inhabitance, in providing a center of orientation.
-This is the center from which the not-yet lies ahead of us, the no-longer lies behind us, and the now is always with us.
-And in being always at this center, we are always in the world, even when we find ourselves in a dream or a symphony.
+And this is the center from which the not-yet lies ahead of us, the no-longer lies behind us, and the now is always with us.
+And in being always at this center, we are always in the world, even when we find ourselves in a dream, or a symphony.
 We inhabit even these smaller spaces from the same center of orientation, where the not-yet is ahead of us as a matter of expectation, the no-longer is behind us as a matter of memory, and the now is always with us as a matter of attention.
+It is in these temporal terms that any space of observation becomes a place of inhabitance.

+And it is also in these temporal terms that any place of inhabitance is real rather than illusory.
-What is more, this center of orientation, despite being a mere point in time, comprehends a totality of time for each of us---from a beginning in birth that no one else can share, to an end in death that no one else can know.
-This is thus the center from which the not-yet ahead of us becomes a future to face; the no-longer behind us becomes a past to bear; and the now always with us becomes a present at stake.
-And in being always at this center, we are always in a world that is real, even when we find ourselves in a dream or a symphony.
+For this center of orientation, despite being a mere point in time, comprehends a totality in time for each of us---from a beginning in birth that no one else can share, to an end in death that no one else can know.
+This is thus the center from which the not-yet ahead of us is a future to face; the no-longer behind us is a past to bear; and the now always with us is a present at stake.
+So in being always at this center, a point of totality as it were, we are always in a world that is real, even when we find ourselves in a dream or symphony.
 We inhabit even these smaller spaces from the same center of orientation, with a future to face, a past to bear, and a present at stake.
+And in this sense, again temporal rather than spatial, we are not carried from the world by a dream or symphony, but concentrated in it.

-On this solution to the problem, then, we can only talk as if anything moved, much less as if music moved, insofar as the space we inhabit in talking that way makes complete sense of what we say without any room for nonsense.
+Or to summarize this solution to the problem in conclusion: we can only talk as if anything moved, much less as if music moved, insofar as the space we inhabit in talking that way makes complete sense of what we say, without any room for nonsense.
 And this is the space we inhabit right now: the space made possible by time.
+Thank you.

 <!-- [Mention how we talk, in explaining the world, as
 if our inhabitance of it is a dream---a legacy